Escharotomy

 Inelastic, circumferential eschar [right / left upper extremity / bilateral lower extremities / chest].
 [Distal hand / foot] capillary refill [absent / delayed >3 seconds].
 Doppler signal [absent / present after escharotomy].
 [Peak airway pressure improved from [X] to [X] cmH2O after chest escharotomy.]

 [CHEST:] Bilateral anterior axillary line incisions were made from the clavicle to the costal margin.
 A transverse subcostal connecting incision was made.
-Chest excursion immediately improved; peak airway pressure decreased from [X] to [X] cmH2O.
+Chest excursion immediately improved.
+Peak airway pressure decreased from [X] to [X] cmH2O.

 Patient tolerated the procedure well.